 Recording NG9-1-1 communications involves much more than capturing voice and some basic data.
-NG logging recorders now require tighter integration of technologies and processes than yesterday's recorders were designed for.
+NG9-1-1 logging recorders now require tighter integration of technologies and processes than yesterday's recorders were designed for.
 Considering that recording emergency communications is a must these days as it will be in the future, let’s look into 'what's under the hood' in this important, but often overlooked area.

-VPI recently participated in Avaya’s TechTalk podcast where the two long-term partners and industry leaders in innovative technologies for processing and managing emergency communications shared their insights on NG9-1-1 recording requirements and considerations in an informal, engaging conversation.
+VPI recently participated in Avaya’s TechTalk podcast where the two long-term partners and industry leaders in innovative technologies for processing and managing emergency communications shared their insights on NG9-1-1 call recording requirements and considerations in an informal, engaging conversation.
 You're invited to listen to these 6 minutes of recorded audio or read the Podcast transcript:

 Public Safety Emergency Communication centers are known for the use of many different proprietary technologies, specifically developed for use in emergency response process.
 How is this changing due to Next Generation 9-1-1 standards and how is it impacting the communications recording function?